JaredLincenberg/MandlebrotSet-TKinter/README.md

 # MandelBrot-Set_Tkinter
-Work for a previous school project.
+Was orginally for a school project.
+I am now looking to expand it.